+BUCNSVILLE Water Quality Report 2014

-City of Burnsville Water Quality Report 2013
+The City of Burnsville is issuing the

-The City of Burnsville is issuing the results of monitoring done on its drinking water for the period from Jan.
-1 to Dec.
-31, 2013.
-We prepare this report to advance consumers' understanding of drinking water and to heighten awareness of the need to protect precious water resources.
-This report provides a snapshot of the quality of water we provided last year.
+understanding of drinking water and to heighten awareness of the need to protect precious water resources.
+It also provides a snapshot of the quality of water provided in Burnsville last year.

-Included are details about where your water comes from, what it contains and how it compares to Environmental Protection Agency (EPA) and MN State standards.
-We are committed to providing you with this information because informed customers are our best allies.
+Included are details about where your water comes from, what it contains and how it compares to Environmental Protection Agency (EPA) and Minnesota State standards.
+The City of Burnsville is committed to providing you with this information because informed customers are our best allies.

-If you have questions about the City of Burnsville's drinking water or would like information about opportunities for public participation in decisions that may affect the quality of the water, call 952-895-4550.
+If you have questions about the City of Burnsville's drinking water or would like information about opportunities for public participation in decisions that may affect the quality of the water call 952-895-4550.